vigneashpandiyan/Additive-Manufacturing-Modality-Aware-and-Light-Weight-Graph/README.md

 ## Scientific motivation

-Process monitoring in multi-material laser powder bed fusion (PBF-LB) is more difficult than monitoring a single alloy because the physical response of the melt pool changes continuously with local composition.
+Process monitoring in multi-material laser powder bed fusion (PBF-LB) is inherently more complex than in single-alloy processing because the melt-pool response evolves with local composition.
+In the graded 316L–CuCrZr system, changes in CuCrZr content influence optical absorptivity and reflectivity near the processing-laser wavelength, thermal conductivity, melting and solidification behavior, melt-pool geometry and stability, and phase formation and cracking susceptibility.
+Consequently, the measured process emissions vary across the compositional gradient, requiring monitoring strategies capable of resolving both material-dependent and process-dependent changes.

-The graded 316L–CuCrZr system considered here combines materials with markedly different:

-- optical absorptivity and reflectivity near the processing-laser wavelength,
-- thermal conductivity,
-- melting and solidification behavior,
-- melt-pool geometry and stability,
-- phase formation and cracking susceptibility.

 ![Experimental Setup](Data/Figure%201.jpg)